 Mozilla has unveiled details of its new experimental service called BrowserID, which has been designed to provide browser users a new secure method of signing into websites.
-Its been designed to use a Verified Email Protocol, with security in mind and enables websites to get proof of ownership using public key cryptography.
+It’s been designed to use a Verified Email Protocol, with security in mind and enables websites to get proof of ownership using public key cryptography.

-Using the verified email protocol BrowserID can skip the traditional method of signing in to websites using their email address with a confirmation step.
-BroswerID provides users with a streamlined one-click experience that is the same on any site they visit.
-Watch the video after the jump for a full explanation on how the new service will function.
+Using the verified email protocol, BrowserID can skip the traditional method of signing in to websites using their email address with a confirmation step.
+BrowserID provides users with a streamlined one-click experience that is the same on any site they visit.
+This is achieved by allowing users to prove their identity through their email address without having to repeatedly enter passwords or go through cumbersome verification processes.
+The system leverages public key cryptography to ensure that the user’s identity is securely verified, making it a robust alternative to traditional login methods.

 Source: Mozilla